Fairness in Ranking: A Survey: Fair Supervised learning

-\spara{Experiments.} The experiments study the performance of the ranker with respect to a sensitive subgroup of candidates in a synthetic dataset, comparing the performance of this subgroup to the rest of the data, denoted by ``not subgroup.''
-The subgroup represents approximately 0.2\% of all items.
-The authors compare two versions of their approach: a model without any pairwise fairness constraint and one with an inter-group fairness constraint.
-Performance measures (pairwise accuracy) are aggregated across user engagement levels and averaged.
-Then the metrics for the subgroup and not-subgroup are divided, such that a ratio of 1 means perfect fairness, a value below 1 means that the average pairwise accuracy for the subgroup is lower than for the other and a value above 1 means that it is higher.
-Engagement $z$ is grouped into four levels.
-The overall pairwise fairness evaluation shows that the system under-ranks candidates from the subgroup when the subsequent level of engagement is low, but interestingly slightly over-ranks candidates from the subgroup when the subsequent level of engagement is high.
+\spara{Experiments.} The experiments study the performance of the ranker with respect to the \revv{protected subgroup} of candidates in the synthetic dataset, comparing the performance of this subgroup to the rest of the data, denoted by ``not subgroup.'' \revv{(We will refer to these ``not subgroup'' candidates as ``privileged'' for ease of exposition.)} The \revv{protected group} represents approximately 0.2\% of all items.
+The authors compare two versions of their approach: a model without any pairwise fairness constraint and one with an inter-group fairness constraint. \revv{User engagement is grouped into four levels.} Performance measures (pairwise accuracy) are aggregated across user engagement levels and averaged.
+Then, \revv{the ratio of the accuracy for the protected vs. privileged groups is computed, with a ratio of 1 corresponding to perfect fairness, a value above 1 corresponding to higher accuracy for the protected group, and a value below 1 corresponding to higher accuracy for the privileged group.}

-The intra-group pairwise fairness evaluation shows that across all levels of engagement the model has more difficulty selecting the clicked candidate when comparing subgroup candidates than when comparing non-subgroup candidates.
-This is partly because the subgroup is small and less diverse.

-The inter-group fairness evaluation shows that across all levels of engagement the subgroup candidates are significantly under-ranked relative to the non-subgroup candidates.
-Further, the results show that the pairwise accuracy for non-subgroup candidates in inter-group pairs is notably higher than in intra-group pairs, suggesting that subgroup candidates, even when of interest to the user, are ranked under non-subgroup candidates.
-When optimizing for inter-group fairness, these disparities are mitigated and candidates from the subgroup receive more exposure (which they measure as the probability that candidate $a$ is ranked above item $b$).
+\revv{The overall pairwise fairness evaluation shows that the system under-ranks protected group candidates when the level of engagement is low, but, interestingly, it slightly over-ranks protected group candidates when the level of engagement is high.} Intra-group pairwise fairness evaluation shows that, across all levels of engagement, the model has more difficulty selecting the clicked candidate when comparing protected group candidates than when comparing privileged group candidates.
+This is partly because the protected group is small and less diverse.
+Inter-group fairness evaluation shows that, across all levels of engagement, protected group candidates are significantly under-ranked relative to the privileged candidates. \revv{Further, the results show that the pairwise accuracy for the protected group in inter-group pairs is notably higher than in intra-group pairs, suggesting that protected group candidates, even when of interest to the user, are ranked below the privileged group candidates.} \revv{When optimizing for inter-group fairness, these disparities are mitigated and protected group candidates receive more exposure (measure as the probability that candidate $a$ is ranked above candidate $b$).}